yacine0mouhous/ml-project/README.md

 ## 📬 Contact

-For questions, issues, or suggestions, feel free to reach out or open an issue.
-Happy training! 💥
+For questions, issues, or suggestions, feel free to reach out or open an issue. 💥